-Important notice: NCODA has developed this Positive Quality Intervention platform.
-This platform represents a brief summary of medication uses and therapy options derived from information provided by the drug manufacturer and other resources.
-This platform is intended as an educational aid and does not provide individual medical advice and does not substitute for the advice of a qualified healthcare professional.
-This platform does not cover all existing information related to the possible uses, directions, doses, precautions, warning, interactions, adverse effects, or risks associated with the medication discussed in the platform and is not intended as a substitute for the advice of a qualified healthcare professional.
-The materials contained in this platform are for informational purposes only and do not constitute or imply endorsement, recommendation, or favoring of this medication by NCODA, which assumes no liability for and does not ensure the accuracy of the information presented.
-NCODA does not make any representations with respect to the medications whatsoever, and any and all decisions, with respect to such medications, are at the sole risk of the individual consuming the medication.
+IMPORTANT NOTICE: NCODA has developed this Positive Quality Intervention platform.
+This platform is intended as an educational aid, does not provide individual medical advice, and does not substitute for the advice of a qualified healthcare professional.
+This platform does not cover all existing information related to the possible uses, directions, doses, precautions, warning, interactions, adverse effects, or risks associated with the medication.
+The materials contained in this platform do not constitute or imply endorsement, recommendation, or favoring of this medication by NCODA.
+NCODA does not ensure the accuracy of the information presented and assumes no liability relating to its accuracy.
 All decisions related to taking this medication should be made with the guidance and under the direction of a qualified healthcare professional.
-Updated 2.4.22

-NCODA imAE Withhold Durvalumab Discontinue Durvalumab Steroids Pneumonitis Grade 2 Grade 3 or 4 Grade 2: Initial dose of 1-2 mg/kg/day prednisone or equivalent followed by a taper Grade 3,4: Initial dose of 1-2 mg/kg/day prednisone or equivalent followed by a taper Colitis Grade 2 or 3 Grade 4 Grade 2, 3, 4: Initial dose of 1- 2mg/kg/day prednisone or equivalent followed by a taper Hepatitis with no tumor involvement of the liver ALT or AST > 3 and up to 8x ULN Or total bilirubin 1.5 and up to 3x ULN ALT or AST >8x ULN Or Total Bilirubin >3x ULN Grade 2, 3, 4: Initial dose of 1-2mg/kg/day prednisone or equivalent followed by a taper Hepatitis with tumor involvement of the liver ALT/AST at baseline >1 and up to 3x ULN and increase to >5 and up to 10x ULN Or ALT/AST at baseline >3 and up to 5x ULN and increase to >8 and up to 10x ULN ALT or AST >10x ULN Or Total Bilirubin >3x ULN General Guidance Grade 3 imAE Grade 4 imAe or recurrent Grade 3 imAE: Discontinue if complete/partial resolution does not occur or unable to reduce steroid dose to 10 mg or less of prednisone or equivalent per day within 12 weeks For other imAE: Grade 4: Initial dose of 1-2 mg/kg/day prednisone or equivalent followed by a taper Endocrinopathies Grade 3 or 4 withhold until stable Grade 3 or 4: permanently discontinue depending on severity Adrenal insufficiency hypophysitis/hypopituitarism Grades 2,3,4: Initiate 1-2 mg/kg/day prednisone or equivalent followed by a taper and hormone replacement as indicated Nephritis with renal dysfunction Grade 2 or 3 increased blood creatinine Grade 4 increased blood creatinine Grade 2,3,4: Initial dose of 1-2 mg/kg/day prednisone or equivalent followed by a taper SJS, TEN, or DRESS Suspected Confirmed Grade 2,3,4: Initial dose of 1-2 mg/kg/day prednisone or equivalent followed by a taper Myocarditis N/A Grade 2, 3, or 4 Neurological Toxicities Grade 2 Grade 3 or 4 Infusion Related Reaction Grade 1, 2: Interrupt/slow rate of infusion and consider using pre-medications with subsequent doses 1 1 1 1 1 (0 1 0 1) 0 4.5
+It is the individual's sole responsibility to seek guidance from a qualified healthcare professional.
+Updated 3.3.23 irAE Withhold Durvalumab Discontinue Durvalumab Steroids Pneumonitis Grade 2 Grade 3 or 4 Grade 2: Initial dose of 1-2 mg/kg/day prednisone or equivalent followed by a taper Grade 3,4: Initial dose of 1-2 mg/kg/day prednisone or equivalent followed by a taper Colitis Grade 2 or 3 Grade 4 Grade 2, 3, 4: Initial dose of 1-2 mg/kg/day prednisone or equivalent followed by a taper Hepatitis with no tumor involvement of the liver ALT or AST > 3 and up to 8x ULN Or total bilirubin 1.5 and up to 3x ULN ALT or AST >8x ULN Or Total Bilirubin >3x ULN Grade 2, 3, 4: Initial dose of 1-2 mg/kg/day prednisone or equivalent followed by a taper Hepatitis with tumor involvement of the liver ALT/AST at baseline >1 and up to 3x ULN and increase to >5 and up to 10x ULN Or ALT/AST at baseline >3 and up to 5x ULN and increase to >8 and up to 10x ULN ALT or AST >10x ULN Or Total Bilirubin >3x ULN General Guidance Grade 3 irAE Grade 4 irAE or recurrent Grade 3 irAE: Discontinue if complete/partial resolution does not occur or unable to reduce steroid dose to 10 mg or less of prednisone or equivalent per day within 12 weeks For other irAE: Grade 4: Initial dose of 1-2 mg/kg/day prednisone or equivalent followed by a taper Endocrinopathies Grade 3 or 4 withhold until stable Grade 3 or 4: permanently discontinue depending on severity Adrenal insufficiency hypophysitis/hypopituitarism Grades 2,3,4: Initiate 1-2 mg/kg/day prednisone or equivalent followed by a taper and hormone replacement as indicated dysfunction Grade 2 or 3 increased blood creatinine Grade 4 increased blood creatinine Grade 2,3,4: Initial dose of 1-2 mg/kg/day prednisone or equivalent followed by a taper SJS, TEN, or DRESS Suspected Confirmed Grade 2,3,4: Initial dose of 1-2 mg/kg/day prednisone or equivalent followed by a taper Myocarditis N/A Grade 2, 3, or 4 Neurological Toxicities Grade 2 Grade 3 or 4 Infusion Related Reaction Grade 1, 2: Interrupt/slow rate of infusion and consider using pre-medications with subsequent doses Grade 3 or 4